Loading

 Genetic Predisposition of Breast Cancer in the United Arab Emirates

 This commentary refers to our published article, as highlighted in this article most common gene causing breast cancer in the population living in the United Arab Emirates is BRCA2 followed by BRCA1.
 This is the first publication discussing about clinical and pathological features of breast cancer in woman with a positive genetic mutation in the United Arab Emirates.
+The UAE has a rising population of a mixed ethnic population with predominantly Arabic background.

 Primary Small Cell Neuroendocrine Carcinoma of Bladder – A Rare Diagnostic Entity